 First Annual AlgomaTrad Harvest Fest, October 5-7

 We are excited to announce the First Annual AlgomaTrad Harvest Fest, a new festival celebration of Traditional Music and Dance, Heritage Arts, and Local Food featuring concerts, music, dance, and arts workshops, a Farm to Table Dinner, and a Family Dance.
-AlgomaTrad Harvest Fest 2018, supported by a grant from the Northern Arts program of the Ontario Arts Council, will kick off with a Friday evening concert by award-winning family group The O’Schraves and Callander, ON sisters, Ariel and Eshel Hyatt at the Richards Landing Old Town Hall.
+AlgomaTrad Harvest Fest 2018, supported by a grant from the Northern Arts Project program of the Ontario Arts Council, will kick off with a Friday evening concert by award-winning family group The O’Schraves and Callander, ON sisters, Ariel and Eshel Hyatt at the Richards Landing Old Town Hall.
 Friday afternoon and Saturday all-day will offer Heritage Arts workshops in blacksmithig, basketry, fibre arts (wool felting, spinning, textile-based fabric printing and embroidery, crochet), pyrography (woodburning), and bird feeder building; Saturday will also include Music and Dance

 Workshops in fiddle (with Canadian Grand Master Champion Paul Lemelin), piano, ukulele, tin whistle, bagpipes, stepdancing, Turkish (Hand)Drumming, and more; Saturday evening will feature a Farm to Table Dinner and AlgomaTrad Youth Concert, showcasing The Wildman Sisters, 12 and under Canadian Fiddle Champ Lucas Candelino, Justice Stephney, and Elliott Nicholson; Saturday night will wrap up with an AlgomaTrad Family Dance, with calling by Paul Lemelin and Julie Schryer, and featuring music by Paul Lemelin, Melika Lemelin, Áine Schryer O’Gorman, and Pat O’Gorman.